lokalise/node-service-template/README.md

 ## Troubleshooting

-* If you are running a service in a monorepo setup, it is launched in the background and you want to always force closing the service before attempting to restart, you can use `npm run start:free-ports`, which will kill an application running on the predefined port (in an OS-independent way).
+* If you are running a service in a monorepo setup, it is launched in the background and you want to always force closing the service before attempting to restart, you can use `npm run free-ports`, which will kill an application running on the predefined port (in an OS-independent way).